 Unusual Malaysian Drinks You Want To Try

 Nutmeg Juice

-Nutmeg trees were cultivated in Penang in the late 18th century by the British to expand the spice trade business.
+The British cultivated nutmeg trees in Penang in the late 18th century to expand the spice trade.

-“White” nutmeg juice is light green-yellowish, tangy, and almost grassy in taste, and it’s often flavored with Chinese sour plums.
+“White” nutmeg juice is light green-yellowish, tangy, and almost grassy in taste.
+It’s often flavored with Chinese sour plums.

 The juice is also boiled to a syrup and used in a much sweeter, brownish iced drink.

-Iced Nutmeg juice is a usual and delightful juice Malaysian drinks light, fruity, and very refreshing.
+Iced Nutmeg juice is a usual and delightful juice Malaysian drink that is light, fruity, and very refreshing.

+Unusual Malaysian Drinks You Want To Try